thiagokokada/burgaur/README.rst

 --cower-raw-options OPTIONS         pass arguments directly to cower,
                                     WARNING: no sanity check, may break things

---skip-checks                       skip confirmation prompts during install
+--noconfirm                         skip confirmation prompts during install
+                                    process, passed to pacman/makepkg too
-                                    process, WARNING: may be unsafe
+                                    WARNING: may be unsafe

---keep-files                        do not remove temporary build directory
+--nodelete                          do not remove temporary build directory
                                     after install

---skip-install                      do not install packages after build,
+--noinstall                         do not install packages after build,
-                                    assume '--keep-files'
+                                    assume '--nodelete'

 -c, --color WHEN                    use colored output.
 WHEN is 'never',
                                     'always' or 'auto' (default)